2013 IPC Swimming World Championships

-The 2013 IPC Swimming World Championships was an international swimming competition, the biggest meet for athletes with a disability since the 2012 Summer Paralympics.
+The 2013 IPC Swimming World Championships was the seventh IPC Swimming World Championships, an international swimming competition, the biggest meet for athletes with a disability since the 2012 Summer Paralympics.
 It was held in Montreal, Quebec, Canada and lasted from 12 to 18 August.
 Around 530 athletes competed from 57 different countries.
 The event was held in the Parc Jean Drapeau Aquatic Complex located at the Parc Jean-Drapeau in Montreal.
 172 events were contested with 43 new world records set.

 Venue

 The Championship was staged at the Parc Jean Drapeau Aquatic Complex in the Parc Jean-Drapeau located in the east of Montreal.
 The complex contains three outdoor swimming pools, all renovated shortly before the staging of the competition.

 Coverage

 As with the 2013 IPC Athletics World Championships, the IPC will continue to show live streaming of the evening finals on ParalympicSport.TV.
 In the United Kingdom Channel 4 continued their commitment to parasport with their own live streaming Paralympics website with pool-side commentary and a daily one-hour highlights television show the following morning on Channel 4.
 In Brazil coverage was provided by Globo-Sport TV while some European Broadcasting Union countries would also air the championships.